Prentice Hall

-Prentice Hall was an American major educational publisher owned by Savvas Learning Company.
-Prentice Hall publishes print and digital content for the 6–12 and higher-education market, and distributes its technical titles through the Safari Books Online e-reference service.
+Prentice Hall was a major American educational publisher.
+It published print and digital content for the 6–12 and higher-education market.
+It was an independent company throughout the bulk of the twentieth century.
+In its last few years it was owned by, then absorbed into, Savvas Learning Company.
+In the Web era, it distributed its technical titles through the Safari Books Online e-reference service for some years.

 History

 On October 13, 1913, law professor Charles Gerstenberg and his student Richard Ettinger founded Prentice Hall.
 Gerstenberg and Ettinger took their mothers' maiden names, Prentice and Hall, to name their new company.
-Prentice Hall became known as a publisher of trade books by authors such as Norman Vincent Peale; elementary, secondary, and college textbooks; loose-leaf information services; and professional books.
-Prentice Hall acquired the training provider Deltak in 1979.
+At the time the name was usually styled as Prentice-Hall (as seen for example on many title pages), per an orthographic norm for coordinate elements within such compounds (compare also McGraw-Hill with later styling as McGraw Hill).
+Prentice-Hall became known as a publisher of trade books by authors such as Norman Vincent Peale; elementary, secondary, and college textbooks; loose-leaf information services; and professional books.
+Prentice-Hall acquired the training provider Deltak in 1979.

-Prentice Hall was acquired by Gulf+Western in 1984, and became part of that company's publishing division Simon & Schuster.
-S&S sold several Prentice Hall subsidiaries: Deltak and Resource Systems were sold to National Education Center.
+Prentice-Hall was acquired by Gulf+Western in 1984, and became part of that company's publishing division Simon & Schuster.
+S&S sold several Prentice-Hall subsidiaries: Deltak and Resource Systems were sold to National Education Center.
 Reston Publishing was closed.

 In 1989, Prentice Hall Information Services was sold to Macmillan Inc. In 1990, Prentice Hall Press, a trade book publisher, was moved to Simon & Schuster Trade and Prentice Hall's reference & travel was moved to Simon & Schuster's mass market unit.
 Publication of trade books ended in 1991.
 In 1994, Gulf+Western successor Paramount was sold to Viacom.
 Prentice Hall Legal & Financial Services was sold to CSC Networks and CDB Infotek.
 Wolters Kluwer acquired Prentice Hall Law & Business.
 Simon & Schuster's educational division, including Prentice Hall, was sold to Pearson plc by G+W successor Viacom in 1998.
 Subsequently, Pearson absorbed Prentice Hall's higher education and technical reference titles into Pearson Education.
 Pearson sold its K-12 educational publishing in the United States in 2019; the division was renamed Savvas Learning.
-K-12 and school titles of Prentice Hall were absorbed into Savvas Learning (along with Prentice Hall web domains which redirected to Savvas Learning homepage).
+K-12 and school titles of Prentice Hall were absorbed into Savvas Learning along with Prentice Hall web domains which redirected to Savvas Learning homepage and the trademarks for Prentice Hall were transferred to Savvas Learning Company.